It is always a good idea to check your bill on a regular basis - even if you have automatic withdrawals or e-bills.

 Some municipalities contact a private company to provide billing and customer care services for water utility customers.
 For example, EPCOR issues the water bills for the consumers in Edmonton, and ENMAX provides billing services to the consumers in Calgary.
 All the fees for water services collected by the contracted companies go directly to the municipalities.

-You can control the variable portion of your utility bill and conserve water in a variety of ways, including:
+There is a variety of ways to control the variable portion of your utility bill and conserve water.